operasoftware/devopera/articles/_posts/2015-07-23-making-animated-themes.md

 ## Choosing the right background animation

 There are a few things to consider when making an animated theme.
 The video being used should look nice as a background, and preferebly should look good when played in a loop.
-If you are intend to submit the theme to the [Opera Addons Catalog](https://addons.opera.com/), then it should abide by all the relevant [acceptance criteria](https://dev.opera.com/extensions/tut_publishing_guidelines.html#acceptance-criteria).
+If you intend to submit the theme to the [Opera Addons Catalog](https://addons.opera.com/), then it should abide by all the relevant [acceptance criteria](https://dev.opera.com/extensions/tut_publishing_guidelines.html#acceptance-criteria).
 If the source video requires attribution, then please provide that in the description text in the addons page (and if you want, then as a comment in the `persona.ini` file as well.)

 There are a lot of resources on the internet where you can find high-quality videos to use in your animated themes.
 For example, check out [Vimeo’s Creative Commons Page](https://vimeo.com/creativecommons), [Open Footage](http://www.openfootage.net), [Archive.org]( https://archive.org/details/movies), [Pexels](https://videos.pexels.com/), [Mazwai](http://mazwai.com/) and [Gfycat](http://gfycat.com).